A Discourse

 upon ages it shall have rolled in its orbit.

 These are our conceptions.
-Man is free to do right
+Man is free

 or wrong.
 The truth has been presented to him, error has been presented